 - Do you currently use a Content Management System (CMS)?

 In our very own project sheet, we focus around 20% of our questions on existing content.
-Content is definitely still king.
+By doing this you’ll need to know how to cite a website.
+But content is definitely still king.
 Knowing your content structure allows for the website design to fit around this.
 The content should always dictate the design.
 Never the other way around.
 Content structure allows for good wireframing and helps produce better visual concepts during the website design phase.
 Have you tried sticking a square peg in a round hole?

 By this point a website brief will begin to take shape and with open and honest discussion between the web designers, web developers and the client things should be looking fairly solid.
 However, this potentially is just scraping the surface.
 On many occasions we have found that a new website usually means some form of rebranding.
 After all, there is a high chance that your printed material will no longer tie in with the design of the website.